-1. My name is John Kelly and after sentencing on the 29th Day of November 2013, I was taken to the Calgary Remand Center and although being 57 years old and a first time offender they placed me on unit 1 the gang unit.
+1. My name is John Kelly and after being wrongfully convicted by collusion and conspiracy involving the Calgary Corrupt Police Service, the RCMP and others, I was sentenced on the 29th Day of November 2013.
+I was then taken to the Calgary Remand Center and although being 57 years old and a first time offender they placed me on unit 1 the gang unit.
 Prior to entering the unit the guards at the Calgary Remand Center informed the inmates of Unit 1 that I was a child molester and a pedophile, knowing full well the serious repercussions that the guards hoped would be coming my way.

 NOTE: The criminal harassment charge was because I had named corrupt officers on my previous websites and this one officer stated that he feared for his safety and that of his family, because his name and corrupt acts were posted.
 That officer was also involved in the 2 obstruction charges. (more to follow)

 2. On arrival at Drumheller prison on the 10th Day of December 2013, I was placed on Unit 9 which is Drumheller prisons gang unit.